No-Name-Yet-Exist/Conceptual-Topology/releases/markdowns/semantic-circulation.md

  \   /
    B
 ```
 Here, A and B are semantic nodes—typically subject and predicate—interrupted by a morphic rupture introduced by *not*.
-Depending on the sentence structure, either the subject (A) or the copular verb (is, was, etc.) may be semantically expelled from the semantic circulation, as observed in PCA analysis.
+Depending on the sentence structure, either the subject or the copular verb (is, was, etc.) may be semantically expelled from the semantic circulation, as observed in PCA analysis.
 This supports our hypothesis that syntactic negation (e.g., "not") introduces a non-projectable morphic path, fragmenting otherwise continuous semantic flow.

 #### Negation as a Morphic Disruption Operator